PhD Project: New approaches to characterise viral diseases in Atlantic salmon (Oct 2016 to June 2020)

 Dr Iveta Matejusova.
 Marine Scotland Science.
 Expert in virology and fish viral diseases.

-My PhD project is a BBSRC funded EASTBIO studentship and partnered with Marine Science Scotland.
-My work is focused on RNA viruses that infect finfish in aquaculture – particularly pathogens of salmonids (e.g. ISAV and SAV).
-I am using second-generation (Illumina) and third-generation (Nanopore) sequencing to generate whole genome sequences for these viruses, with the goal to develop faster and more efficient approaches to characterise viral diseases in fish.
-I will use these genomes in phylogenetic and molecular evolutionary studies to model the population dynamics of target viruses and characterize viral evolution linked to different outbreaks and transmission routes.
-In addition, a goal of my project is to improve our ability to rapidly and effectively diagnose viral infections in fish farms.
+My PhD was a BBSRC funded EASTBIO studentship and partnered with Marine Science Scotland.
+My work was focused on RNA viruses that infect finfish in aquaculture – particularly pathogens of salmonids (e.g. ISAV and SAV).
+I used second-generation (Illumina) and third-generation (Nanopore) sequencing to generate whole genome sequences for these viruses, with the goal to develop faster and more efficient approaches to characterise viral diseases in fish.
+I used these genomes in phylogenetic and molecular evolutionary studies to model the population dynamics of target viruses and characterize viral evolution linked to different outbreaks and transmission routes.
+In addition, a goal of my project was to improve our ability to rapidly and effectively diagnose viral infections in fish farms.